anathema/anathema_legacy/Development_Documentation/Distribution/English/readme.txt

 Known Issues:
 ---------------------
-The "Merits and Flaws" tab changes size when items are selected.
+-The "Merits and Flaws" tab changes size when items are selected.

-A problem has been reported with saving equipment to the database, but it appears to be quite elusive.
+-A problem has been reported with saving equipment to the database, but it appears to be quite elusive.
 Please contact us should you encounter this bug.

+-"Start Maximized" doesn't work on some Linux systems.

+-"Open PDF after printing" doesn't work on Windows Vista with Adobe Reader 8.

 See versions.txt for a history of bugs fixed.